 The program includes three projects that get at different aspects of subjectivity and subjectness.
-I developed "Invitation" and "Self Portrait in Place." in 2020-2021, in the midst of the COVID pandemic, while living in Paris.
-I will construct the third piece in the series over the summer and fall of 2021, as I circulate in a widening circle, renewing face to face connections that were impossible at the height of the pandemic in Europe and North America, while exploring the new no-go zones it continues to trace on the map.
+I developed "Invitation" and "Self Portrait in Place." in 2020-2021, in the midst of the COVID pandemic, while living in Paris."
+"One and Many" will be presented and remade at the Museum of Riverside, in California in March 2022.

-I use this site as a space to exhibit, publish, reflect on and perform the artworks as they evolve.
-I uwork with a ready-made platform, much as I might paint on a pre-stretched canvas.
+I use this site as a space to exhibit, publish, reflect on and perform the art/experiments as they evolve.
+I work with a ready-made digital platform, much as I might paint on a pre-stretched canvas.
 Other iterations of the individual works and the project as a whole will take shape in galleries or in print media as the project continues.
 Reflecting on how "the subject" changes as it shifts among media and genres of publication and diverse audiences becomes part of the experiment.

 The process of making, sending, receiving the photographs and assembling them has sparked reflections on conceptions of the "full picture, " that I did not imagine when I first concieved "Invitation."
 I probe the generative capacities of the project design and the questions of subjectivity, be it individual, collective or dispersed.

 scattered around the Montmartre quarter of Paris.